History of physics: Islamic world

 In the 7th to 15th centuries, scientific progress occurred in the Muslim world.
 Many classic works in Indian, Assyrian, Sassanian (Persian) and Greek, including the works of Aristotle, were translated into Arabic.
-Important contributions were made by Ibn al-Haytham (965–1040), an Arab scientist, considered to be a founder of modern optics.
+Important contributions were made by Ibn al-Haytham (965–1040), an Arab or Persian scientist, considered to be a founder of modern optics.
 Ptolemy and Aristotle theorised that light either shone from the eye to illuminate objects or that "forms" emanated from objects themselves, whereas al-Haytham (known by the Latin name "Alhazen") suggested that light travels to the eye in rays from different points on an object.
-The works of Ibn al-Haytham and Abū Rayhān Bīrūnī (973–1050), a Persian scientist, eventually passed on to Western Europe where they were studied by scholars such as Roger Bacon and Witelo.
+The works of Ibn al-Haytham and al-Biruni (973–1050), a Persian scientist, eventually passed on to Western Europe where they were studied by scholars such as Roger Bacon and Vitello.

-Ibn al-Haytham and Biruni were early proponents of the scientific method.
-Ibn al-Haytham is considered to be by some the "father of the modern scientific method" due to his emphasis on experimental data and reproducibility of its results.
-The earliest methodical approach to experiments in the modern sense is visible in the works of Ibn al-Haytham, who introduced an inductive-experimental method for achieving results.
-Bīrūnī introduced early scientific methods for several different fields of inquiry during the 1020s and 1030s, including an early experimental method for mechanics.
-Biruni's methodology resembled the modern scientific method, particularly in his emphasis on repeated experimentation.
+Ibn al-Haytham used controlled experiments in his work on optics, although to what extent it differed from Ptolemy is debated.
+Arabic mechanics like Bīrūnī and Al-Khazini developed sophisticated "science of weight", carrying out measurements of specific weights and volumes.

 Ibn Sīnā (980–1037), known as "Avicenna", was a polymath from Bukhara (in present-day Uzbekistan) responsible for important contributions to physics, optics, philosophy and medicine.
-He published his theory of motion in Book of Healing (1020), where he argued that an impetus is imparted to a projectile by the thrower, and believed that it was a temporary virtue that would decline even in a vacuum.
+He published his theory of motion in Book of Healing (1020), where he argued that an impetus is imparted to a projectile by the thrower.
 He viewed it as persistent, requiring external forces such as air resistance to dissipate it.
 Ibn Sina made a distinction between 'force' and 'inclination' (called "mayl"), and argued that an object gained mayl when the object is in opposition to its natural motion.
 He concluded that continuation of motion is attributed to the inclination that is transferred to the object, and that object will be in motion until the mayl is spent.
-He also claimed that projectile in a vacuum would not stop unless it is acted upon.
 This conception of motion is consistent with Newton's first law of motion, inertia, which states that an object in motion will stay in motion unless it is acted on by an external force.
-This idea which dissented from the Aristotelian view was later described as "impetus" by John Buridan, who was influenced by Ibn Sina's Book of Healing.
+This idea which dissented from the Aristotelian view was later described as "impetus" by John Buridan, who was likely influenced by Ibn Sina's Book of Healing.